zu #decorator springen

 Additional site visits to nearby companies in the fields of construction and industry helped contextualize their ideas within the regional economy.

-Parallel to their fieldwork, the students began developing first design concepts, which were presented in December 2025 to a group of advisors from Creative Region, nonconform, Aufbruch Salzkammergut, architects and professors.
+Parallel to their fieldwork, the students began developing first design concepts, which were presented in Linz to a group of advisors from Creative Region, nonconform, Aufbruch Salzkammergut, architects and professors.

-Based on this feedback, the five prototypes were further refined and finalized during the winter months, and internally presented at the end of January.
+Based on the feedback, the five prototypes were further refined and finalized during the winter months.

 In March 2026, the results were shared with the public in the form of an exhibition in Ebensee.